fl101/awardfares-blog/_posts/2020-04-10-new-tap-routes-to-cape-town-and-cancun.md

 <img src="/assets/img/new-tap-routes/cpt.png" />

-The other main alternative has been to fly via JNB and connect with South African Airlines.
+The main alternative direct from Europe would be to fly via Johannesburg (JNB) and connect with South African Airlines (SAA).
 However, considering the state of SAA and the current global situation who knows if that will still be a viable option in the future.

 * JNB-LHR - South African (Airbus A330)
 * JNB-FRA - South African (Airbus A350)